Generic stabilizers in actions of simple algebraic groups: Statement of main results

-If $X$ is a variety on which $G$ acts, we write $G_X$ for the kernel of the action of $G$ on $X$; by definition $G/G_X$ then acts faithfully on $X$.
+Let $X$ be an irreducible variety on which $G$ acts, and write $G_X$ for the kernel of the action of $G$ on $X$; by definition $G/G_X$ then acts faithfully on $X$.
 (Observe that if in fact $X$ is a Grassmannian variety $\Gk(V)$ with $V$ non-trivial, then the kernel $G_X$ is equal to the centre of $G$, since any central element acts on $V$ as a scalar and hence fixes any line in $V$.)
-Our concern is with the stabilizers of points in this faithful action.
+Our concern is with the stabilizers of points in this faithful action; note that this means that it is harmless to assume $G$ is of simply connected type, and from time to time we may do so without further comment.

 To begin with, if $x \in X$ has trivial stabilizer in $G/G_X$, we say that its orbit is {\em regular\/}.
 We then make the following definition.